josephaorahim/ASU_CSE340_Dockerfile/README.md

 ```
 docker run -it --rm -v %cd%:<container_dir> <image>
 ```
-**If you have spaces in your directories, you're going to have to have to surround the host directory with quotation marks**
+**If you have spaces in your directories, you're going to have to have to surround the host path with quotation marks**